Creators of Rhythmic Entrainment Intervention™

 The Strong Institute was founded in 1994 as the REI Institute by Jeff Strong and Beth Kaplan after more than a decade of research into the traditional uses of musical rhythm in therapeutic practice.
 From 1982 to 1994, Jeff Strong explored traditional therapeutic rhythm techniques from around the world, immersing himself in traditions from Africa to North America, South America to Europe.
 (Click here to read an article describing the origins of Rhythmic Entrainment Intervention.)

-Our Goal Is to Examine These Traditional Approaches Using Modern Scientific Research
+Our Goal Is to Examine Rhythm Using Modern Scientific Research

 Since Our First Formal Study the Professional Community Has Taken Notice